CheckOut

 Can I use kitchen cabinets to build a home office?

 Yes!
 We've done it.
-Since most desks are 29 inches high compared to 36 inch kitchen counters, you just need to specify a custom base cabinet height.
+Since most desks are 29-30 inches high compared to 34.5 inch tall kitchen counters, you just need to specify a custom base cabinet height.
 Desk areas can be created in the corners, for maximum space, or along the walls in between the cabinets.
 You can use solid wood counter tops as your desk surface.
 Not only are they much less expensive than granite, Corian, or even laminate countertops, but you can stain or paint them to match or complement the rest of your office.
 Or, you can place a stand-alone desk in the center of the room and surround it with base and wall cabinets, drawer cabinets, or other options for storage and additional surface area.
 Click here to learn more about how to arrange a simple home office.

 What is the difference between a kitchen cabinet and a vanity cabinet?